Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 HP

 The company's revenues are primarily derived from the capital expenditures of companies involved in the exploration, development, and production of crude oil and natural gas.
-The level of capital expenditures is influenced by factors such as commodity prices, supply and demand dynamics, and geopolitical events, which can impact the global energy markets and subsequently affect the company's operations and financial results.
+The level of capital expenditures is influenced by factors such as commodity prices and global economic conditions.
+Helmerich & Payne also completed the acquisition of KCA Deutag, a diverse global drilling company, for approximately $2.0 billion during the fiscal year.
+This acquisition has contributed to the company's financial results and operational expansion.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.